barryclark/jekyll-now/_posts/word-search-kata-summary/word-search-kata-summary.md

+---
+layout: post
+title: F# | Word Search Kata Summary
+categories: "FSharp kata"
+---

 # Word search kata summary - first real F# kata

 Recently I decided to start learning F#.
 In this blog post I will try to desribe my journey with a first bigger kata made by me.
-It was supposed to be a small and sumple kata, but I ended up with a much bigger and more complex code than I was expecting.
+It was supposed to be a small and simple kata, but I ended up with a much bigger and more complex code than I was expecting.
 At the beginning I'd like to thank Bizmonger (Scott Nimrod) for helping me with this exercise.
 Without him I wouldn't be able to do this whole thing.
-And here's a link to his [twitter](https://twitter.com/Bizmonger).
-Drop him a follow, he's a really helpful guy :)
+And here's a link to his [twitter](https://twitter.com/Bizmonger), drop him a follow, he's a really helpful guy :)

 The whole exercise took me about 20 hours, distibuted over about two weeks.
+Repository with code can be found on my GitHub, [here](https://github.com/pzelmanski/WordSearch2).

 ---